-* U.S. says burden on Syrian government to fulfill peace plan
+* U.S. says burden on Syrian government to fulfill peace

 * Annan due to brief U.N.
 Security Council on Thursday

 UNITED NATIONS, April 11 The United States

 dismissed Syria's new pledge to halt all fighting by dawn on